ebottos94/book_order_api/README.md

 -/api/book/all-stats/

-The First two endpoints return statistics about order book of specific asset, the last endpoint return general statistics about all assets present in the database.
+The First two endpoints return statistics about order book of a specific asset, the last endpoint return general statistics about all assets present in the database.

 ## Run Project